mhoopmann/mstoolkit/README.md

 ### Compiling
 A few hints:
  * On GNU/Linux, try "make all" to build the library.
 On VS/Windows, you'll have to build your own solution.
+ * To support .mzMLb and .mz5, HDF5 must be installed.
+Enable these formats by opening the Makefile and setting HDF5 and HDF5_DIR at the top of the file.
  * Add _NOSQLITE to build smaller library without SQLite.
 SQLite is only required for special case usage.
  * Add _NO_THERMORAW to build without Thermo file support in Windows.
 This is not necessary in GNU/Linux, where Thermo support is disabled by default.
  * Older versions of MSVC may require building with XML_STATIC declared.